 Why isn't there an easier way?
 Doctors, hospitals, pharmacies and insurance companies have been slow to adopt information technology.
 Only a minority of these groups can send information electronically to your personal health record.

 Even if your doctor can send information to your personal health record, you need to review whatever is sent.
 The process of transferring health data electronically is still in its infancy — and it isn't always perfect.
+If you can access the health records maintained by your provider, another option may be to download the information yourself.
+Check with your doctor or your doctor's staff to see if this is a possibility.

 As with any decision about your health, it's important to do a little research before you jump in.
 When you're evaluating your options, consider these questions: